insightsengineering/teal.slice/.github/CONTRIBUTING.md

 ### Dependency management

 Lightweight is the right weight.
-This repository follows [tinyverse](https://www.tinyverse.org/) recommedations of limiting dependencies to minimum.
+This repository follows [tinyverse](https://www.tinyverse.org/) recommendations of limiting dependencies to minimum.

 ### Dependency version management

-If the code is not compatible with all (!) historical versions of a given dependenct package, it is required to specify minimal version in the `DESCRIPTION` file.
+If the code is not compatible with all (!) historical versions of a given dependency package, it is required to specify minimal version in the `DESCRIPTION` file.
 In particular: if the development version requires (imports) the development version of another package - it is required to put `abc (>= 1.2.3.9000)`.

 ### Recommended development environment & tools

 #### R & package versions

-We continuously test our packages against the newest R version along with the most recent dependencies from CRAN and BioConductor.
+We continuously test our packages against the newest R version along with the most recent dependencies from CRAN and `BioConductor`.
 We recommend that your working environment is also set up in the same way.
 You can find the details about the R version and packages used in the `R CMD check` GitHub Action execution log - there is a step that prints out the R `sessionInfo()`.

 If you discover bugs on older R versions or with an older set of dependencies, please create the relevant bug reports.